All Episodes

 How are you doing?

-Hung over as shit from yesterday.
+Hung over his shit from yesterday.

 Well, it was cause for celebration.

-It was, you know.
+It was, you know?

 I just imagine like the founding fathers were drunk all the time, right?